curityio/flask-of-oil/README.md

 *Future updates of this filter should add more information from the token into the context.*

+## Access token claims in Request object

+When the filter accepts the request, it sets the `request.foil_claims` context local variable for that request with all the token claims.
+For JWT tokens, this is the JWT payload and for opaque tokens the introspection response.

 ## Handling errors

 The filter may abort the request if the Access token is invalid or if the scopes in the access token doesn't match the